mrousavy/react-native-google-nearby-messages/README.md

 const hasPermission = await checkBluetoothPermission();
 ```

-Check if bluetooth is available on this device. (on iOS, this function always returns `true`, even when Bluetooth is not available, e.g. on a Simulator.
-Make sure to use a library like **react-native-permissions** to check if Bluetooth is really available, otherwise your Application will crash with a `EXEC_BAD_ACCESS` error.)
+Check if bluetooth is available on this device.
+This feature is experimental, and strongly differs between iOS and Android.
+Make sure to use a library like **react-native-permissions** to check if Bluetooth is really available, otherwise your Application might crash with a `EXEC_BAD_ACCESS` error.
+See [troubleshooting](#troubleshooting)

 ```ts
 import { checkBluetoothAvailability } from 'react-native-google-nearby-messages';